johnReeve/nodejsBasicBlog/README.md

 ##The Project:

 This is my first attempt at setting up basic site functionailty in nodejs.
 It uses express and jade for the general architecture and Mongo as the database.
 Although I know HTML/CSS/JS  pretty well, I've opted to just use bootstrap because it looks pretty and has a bunch of functions that I like.

+There are a bunch of references to a "Google Analytics Tower", which is something else that I'm working on, but that is kinda immaterial to why you might want to use this as a starting point...

 Basic functionality should be there.
 There are users, static pages, and posts.
 While I'm still working out the users, the posts have a complete CRUD functionality.
 There is no init for the database... if you want to create a user, un comment out the end point for the create a user and hit it.